Arranging travel to Tibet, UPDATED SEPTEMBER 2015

 I often hear from people who want to go to Tibet, but are frustrated with arranging their tour.
 They are convinced that arranging travel to Tibet is too difficult for them.
 If you use the wrong travel agency, it probably is difficult, but it doesn’t have to be.
-Having lived in Tibet for over 10 years and having arranged around 500 custom tours across Tibet over the past 6 years, I can personally tell you that arranging travel to Tibet is not hard!
-In fact, by doing just a little bit of research, arranging travel to Tibet is very easy.
+Having lived in Tibet for nearly 14 years and having arranged around 500 custom tours across Tibet over the past 10 years, I can personally tell you that arranging travel to Tibet is not hard!
+In fact, arranging travel to Tibet is very easy.
 With this post, I will tell you everything you need to do in order to arrange the perfect trip to Tibet.

 1. The first thing that you need to do is research where in Tibet you want to go.
 Tibet, including the Amdo and Kham regions, is huge and covers roughly 25% of the land mass of China, which is the world’s 4th largest country by area.
 There are dozens of amazing routes and itineraries to choose from.
 Since Tibet is so huge, it has many different types of geography to offer.
 I recommend picking up a copy of Lonely Planet’s Tibet guidebook.
 This newly updated guidebook is the best option for researching the popular overland routes that begin in Lhasa.
 It has detailed information for getting from Lhasa to Mt.
 Everest Base Camp, the Nepal border or to western Tibet’s Mt.
 Kailash and Lake Manasarovar.
 For information about the Amdo and Kham regions, I recommend getting Lonely Planet’s China guidebook.
 The Qinghai, western Sichuan, northwest Yunnan and southwest Gansu chapters are loaded with useful information on the Amdo and Kham regions.
 Another excellent resource is Footprints Tibet Handbook.
 This guidebook covers all regions of Tibet.

 2. After you have researched where you want to go to in Tibet, contact a reputable, Tibetan owned travel agency.
 It is important to use a good, reliable travel agency when traveling through rugged and remote Tibet.
 For budget travelers, it is very important to research which agency to use.
 The agency with the lowest price is usually not the best agency to use.
 Not all agencies care about their customers and some arrange itineraries that are dangerous and do not provide enough time to properly acclimatize to high elevation.
-Because travel permits and tours to Tibet can take several days to arrange, it is best to contact a travel agency at least 2 or 3 weeks before you plan to depart to Lhasa.
-For recommendations on which travel agency to use, feel free to contact me.
+Because travel permits and tours to Tibet can take several days to arrange, it is best to contact a travel agency at least 4 to 6 weeks before you plan to depart to Lhasa.
+For recommendations on which travel agency to use, feel free to contact me: firstname.lastname@example.org

 4. Travel agencies require a deposit of anywhere between 10% and 50% before they will issue you your travel permit.
 Tour deposits can be sent using a bank transfer, Western Union or Pay Pal.
 The remaining balance of your tour will need to be paid once you arrive in Lhasa.
 Some agencies will require you to pay the entire tour balance before arriving in Lhasa.
 As long as the agency is reputable, I see no problem paying the entire tour balance before arriving in Lhasa.